Nigeria open for business, Osinbajo assures French Investors - Vanguard News

 “I am really excited about what we can achieve together.

-“Nigeria is certainly open for business and we are prepared to work with all of our potential investors and many who are here all ready to make your business experience as seamless as possible.
+“Nigeria is certainly open for business and we are prepared to work with all of our potential investors and many who are here already to make your business experience as seamless as possible.

+50 shops belonging to Nigerian spare parts dealers in Ghana locked up(Opens in a new browser tab)

 “I like the fact that we have here with us businessmen and women who are already committed to Nigeria in various ways, and a few who are still considering investing here.